 Members of the CMU community interested in receiving notifications about the seminars each week should contact the course instructor to request to be added to the email list.

 Instructor: Professor Lorrie CranorTime and location: Thursdays, 12:00-1:20 PM.
-All Seminars will be held in HBH (Hamburg Hall) 1002.
+All seminars will be held in Hamburg Hall, 1002